aws-samples/eks-workshop-v2/site/content/autoscaling/overprovisioning/overprovisioning-steps.md

 ## Configure AWS AutoScaling Group (ASG)

-Configure the ASG’s max-size to be a value that will accommodate your over provisioning needs.
-Here we are configuring `—max-size` to 4 and the current cluster has 3 nodes (*`—desired-capacity 3`*).
+Configure ASG’s max-size to be a value that will accommodate your over provisioning needs.
+Here we are configuring **—-max-size** to 4 and the current cluster has 3 nodes (***--desired-capacity 3***).

 ```bash
 # Get ASG name